vincetardy/frontend/code_guidelines.md

 Use the `<link>` tag rather than the `@import` statement.

-All elements are to be styled using class names, no IDs.
+All elements are to be styled using class names, not IDs.
 Avoid styling elements such as `<h1>` in favour of using reusable class names.
 This is a more flexible approach.

 ### Reset